borekl/cvs-logwatcher/README.md

 needed when the configuration is sent using utility such as scp or wget.
 Do not specify this if you are receiving configuation by means of recording the expect session.

+**`minsize`**
+Minimum file size; if this is defined, than valid file must be at least this size to be accepted.
+Smaller files are dropped without committing into the repository.
+This is primarily intended to avoid commiting partial or zero-size files.

 **`action`**
 This specifies anonymous in-line function (in perl), that is executed when the